top of page

 ASSOCIATION OF AVIATION ORDNANCEMEN

-The Aviation Ordnanceman rating was established at all four petty officer grades of Chief, First, Second and Third Class on March 2, 1926 as a rating within the Aviation Branch.
-The Aviation Ordnanceman rating was filled initially from qualified personnel serving primarily with the ratings of Gunner's Mate and Torpedoman (assigned to aviation).
+The Aviation Ordnanceman rating was established at all four petty officer grades of Chief, First, Second, and Third Class on March 2, 1926, as a rating within the Aviation Branch.
+The Aviation Ordnanceman rating was filled initially by qualified personnel serving primarily with the ratings of Gunner's Mate and Torpedoman (assigned to aviation).
 The Aviation Ordnanceman specialty mark, a winged flaming spherical shell, was incorporated into Uniform Regulations in January 1927.

 Home: Welcome